uncharted-causemos/quickstart/README.md

 The other `secrets` need to be coordinated with API clients so that they can have access to the more resource intensive operations like reindexing.
 You can use multiple strings (separated by a `|`) to differentiate between API users, and pass any one of them along with API calls.

-The docker image comes bundled with a default ontology and index of Dojo.
+The docker image comes bundled with a default ontology and index of DOJO.

-After running the image, you can call the `v2/reindex` endpoint with one of the `secrets` to rescrape and reindex from Dojo, assuming Dojo is up and running.
+After running the image, you can call the `v2/reindex` endpoint with one of the `secrets` to rescrape and reindex from DOJO, assuming DOJO is up and running.

 Similarly, you can call the `/v2/addOntology` endpoint with an ontology ID to load the aligner with a new ontology.
 This requires DART to be up and running.